sreejithkchandran/ProacAlert/README.md

 How to configure/filter the alerts?

-Alert can be configured via ‘config.ini’ file which comes along with the package.
-Alert configuration has following sections.
+Alerts can be configured via ‘config.ini’ file which comes along with the package.
+Alerts configuration has following sections:

 1)Vendor